 Not only do students who attend Adventist schools achieve half a grade level higher in all subjects than predicted based on their ability scores, but they also gain the benefits of Adventist education shown by other research.
 Among other things, these include strong spiritual lives and healthy lifestyle choices.

-Seventh-day Adventist educators have long maintained that their students’ achievement test scores (Iowa Test of Basic Skills scores), pass rates, and college matriculation percentages consistently outpace most public school and even other private school systems.
+Seventh-day Adventist educators have long maintained that their students’ achievement test scores, pass rates, and college matriculation percentages consistently outpace most public school and even other private school systems.
 The Annual Council of American Private Education Report indicates performance of private education students on nationwide standardized tests routinely outpaces those of public school students.
 Are these impressive facts or just well-intentioned propaganda?

 The CognitiveGenesis study was born out of the desire to create an empirical data bank that could answer the following questions: